BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-3/solvency-II-files/step-3.3-tables/substep-1/EIOPA-BoS-14-259_Final report_ORSA.pdf.md

 --- Page 29 ---

 <image>
-![A concise summary of Guideline 16 on reporting to supervisory authorities.
+A concise summary of Guideline 16 on reporting to supervisory authorities.
 It specifies that insurance, reinsurance, and holding companies must send their group supervisory ORSA report to the group supervisor.
 The report's language must match the group Regular Supervisory Reporting.
 If a single ORSA is performed, translations of relevant parts must be provided to college members in their official language upon request.

-#### Guideline 16 – Reporting to the supervisory authorities
-The participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should send to the group supervisor the group supervisory ORSA report.
+**Guideline 16 – Reporting to the supervisory authorities** The participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should send to the group supervisor the group supervisory ORSA report.
 The document sent to the group supervisor with the outcome of the group ORSA should be in the same language as the group Regular Supervisory Reporting.
-If a single ORSA document has been performed, the participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should ensure that, if requested by a member or a new member of the college, a translation into the official language of that Member State of the part of the ORSA information concerning the related undertaking is provided to the requiring member, in timely manner.](#)
+If a single ORSA document has been performed, the participating insurance or reinsurance undertaking, the insurance holding company or the mixed financial holding company should ensure that, if requested by a member or a new member of the college, a translation into the official language of that Member State of the part of the ORSA information concerning the related undertaking is provided to the requiring member, in timely manner.
 </image>